zdcthomas/toy_marketplace/README.md

   of an entire other data structure for the meta transactions).

   This is main decision I'd reevaluate if I had more time.

+## If I had more time

+### Test coverage
+  Right now the test coverage is fairly spartan, and I'd like to shore it up more, especially with some larger integration tests.

+### Remove nearly all expects
+  There are a few truly impossible states in this app, and in some of these states (especially `None` values when retrieving from lists) I opted for simply expecting or unwrapping these values.
+But other times there are states that are only possible through function misuse, and these I should be bubbling up.